 To investigate basic relations between small-scale weather elements, one run for the present climate would be enough.
 To investigate the effect of climate change, a similar run for a future climate is needed.
 However, current climate models have certain biases that are transferred to the downscaling model.
-For instance, EC-Earth (Hazeleger et al. 2012) is known to be have a cold and therefore dry bias.
+For instance, EC-Earth (Hazeleger et al. 2012) is known to be have a cold and therefore dry bias at low latitudes and a wet bias at higher latitudes.
 Through the lateral boundary conditions that are provided from the driving climate model, such biases are transferred to the downscaling model.
 To assess the bias, a parallel run using ERA-Interim or any other reanalysis is needed.
 Due to their assimilation of observations, reanalyses are much less affected by biases than free-running climate models.
 We therefore propose the following runs: